RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 **Starting the Debugger**

 The demonstration application includes around 60 programs and some of them are debuggable.
-The default debugger in Enterprise Developer is the IBM CICS debugger.
+The default debugger in Enterprise Developer is the CICS debugger.
 You are going to use this to debug the online Bankdemo application.

 1. In Solution Explorer, right-click the **Bankdemo** project and click **Properties**.
 2. Click the **Debug** tab in the properties.